open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 ## Create a New React App

+The React app can be created in any preferred development directory.
+The MPS can continue to run while creating and running the app.

 1\.
 In a Command Prompt or Terminal, go to your preferred development directory.

 2\.
 Run the following commands to create sample React app named **my-app**.